Restrictive Covenants

 The Duty of Loyalty

-Although it is not a restrictive covenant, the duty of loyalty imposes limitations on what you can do while you are working for a company in New Jersey and New York.
+Although it is not a restrictive covenant, the duty of loyalty is similar in that it imposes limits on what you can do while you are working for a company in New Jersey and New York.
 For instance, it limits your ability to compete with your current employer or to take other actions that are harmful to its business.

 Contact Us Regarding Your Restrictive Covenant

-If you are negotiating the language of a non-compete agreement, deciding whether you should sign a non-solicitation agreement, or making sure you are not violating a restrictive covenant you already signed, it can be very helpful to speak to an experienced attorney.
+If you are negotiating the language of a non-compete agreement, deciding whether you should sign an agreement that includes non-solicitation provision, or making sure you are not violating a restrictive covenant you already signed, it can be very helpful to speak to an experienced employment attorney.
 Our New Jersey restrictive covenant attorneys are experienced at representing clients regarding a wide variety of issues.

-If you would like to schedule a consultation please either contact us online or call us at (202) 777-2250.
+If you would like to schedule a consultation with us, then please feel free to either contact us online, or call us at (202) 777-2250.
+Our address is 135 Chestnut Ridge Road, Suite 230, in Montvale, New Jersey.

 Client Reviews